laowantong/paroxython/docs/spec.md

 #### Feature `slice_step`

-Match the step of a slice, and suffix it by either `""` if it is omitted, an integer or an identifier if is atomic, or `"_"` otherwise.
+Match the step of a slice, and suffix it by either `""` if it is omitted, an integer or an identifier if it is atomic, or `"_"` otherwise.

 ##### Derivations